-Speed Index is one of six metrics tracked in the Performance section of the Lighthouse report.
+Speed Index is one of five metrics tracked in the Performance section of the Lighthouse report.
 Each metric captures some aspect of page load speed.

 Lighthouse displays Speed Index in seconds:

 What Speed Index measures